burakdogrul/burakdogrul/README.md

 # Burak Dogrul
-## Data Scientist and DS content creator
+## Senior Data Scientist at Turkcell Technology

-I do Data Science and Machine Learning Projects.
-I'm dedicated learning machine learning and big data.
+## Data Science Content Creator

+I am Burak Dogrul, a Data Scientist with a passion for transforming data into actionable insights.
+With three years of experience in analyzing enormous data sets, I have developed a strong foundation in data engineering and the ability to provide data-driven solutions.
+My journey in studying my major at university was driven by a fascination with the power of data and its potential to drive innovation.

+For reasons of confidentiality, I am not able to share my work projects here.

 ## SKILLS
-* 💻 PYTHON
-* 💾 SQL
+* Python
-* 🎯 APACHE SPARK
+* Sql
+* Data Science
+* Machine Learning
+* Deep Learning
+* Apache Spark
+* Apache Hadoop
+* Apache Hive
-* 🔑 SPSS
+* Apache Airflow
+* Amazon Web Services
-* 🔎 POWER BI
+* Power BI

-🔭 I’m currently working on Veri Bilimi Okulu
+* Qlik Sense

 💬 Ask me about any questions about my codes